A Foodie Guide to Spanish Christmas Food, including Starters, Warm Spanish Food, Desserts & Christmas Desserts

 5. Boquerones en vinagre

-Marinated anchovies or boquerones en vinagre is another popular Spanish food that is commonly made not only during Christmas but in general.
+Marinated anchovies or boquerones en vinagre is another traditional Spanish Christmas food that is commonly made not only during Christmas but in general.

-You can find it all year round, but it is also served as Spanish Christmas food as it is one of the most traditional Spanish tapas for Christmas.
+You can find it all year round, but I like it served as Spanish Christmas food as it is one of the most traditional Spanish tapas for Christmas.

 If you want to make them at home, you should know that the secret of the boquerones is that they are marinated in vinegar and virgin olive oil.